wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Virtualization/Virtualization-OpenSource-Links.md

 * [TinyVM #Project#](https://github.com/jakogut/tinyvm): TinyVM is a virtual machine with the goal of having a small footprint.
 Low memory usage, a small amount of code, and a small binary.

 * [gVisor #Project#](https://github.com/google/gvisor): gVisor is a user-space kernel, written in Go, that implements a substantial portion of the Linux system surface.

+- [Kata Containers](https://katacontainers.io/): Kata Containers is a new open source project building extremely lightweight virtual machines that seamlessly plug into the containers ecosystem.